 We also discuss how people with HIV can lower their cancer risk and how doctors treat cancer in these individuals.

 HIV affects the body’s immune system by specifically targeting CD4 cells, which are a type of white blood cell.
 If left untreated, HIV can reduce this cell count.

 Generally, the higher a person’s CD4 cell count, the better.
 Low levels of CD4 cells leave the body vulnerable to infections.
-Research from 2016 also shows that lower levels CD4 cells reduce the body’s ability to fight off early forms of cancer.

 People with HIV are at higher risk of certain cancers compared with individuals without HIV.
 These cancers include: